 Despite the worry, Cassandra managed to smile at the vet's words.
 He had never liked the x-Ray machine, that was a fact.
 It was too heavy, too expensive, too...
 Technological.
 And Bill didn't like technology.
 At all.
 Fortunately, Cassandra was a little bit more open-minded, so in no time the dog was diagnosed with a few bruised ribs.
 Not too bad, considering his appearance.

 After a long bath in which tonnes of insects, leaves and God-knows-what-else were left swimming peacefully in London sewers, Mr. Thompson auscultated the patient's heart and lungs.
 It came out that the poor dog had a bad pneumonia, which explained the fever.
-On the other hand, the cuts which covered his body proved not to be so deep as previously expected, even though some of them were badly infected.
+On the other hand, the cuts that covered his body proved not to be so deep as previously expected, even though some of them were badly infected.

 "So...
 I gave him a high dose of pain killers, so he'll probably be asleep for the rest of the morning.
 I am also giving him a IV therapy, because at the moment he's too weak to handle proper food.
 In a few days, however, he will be able to eat on his own, so make sure you buy this particular brand of dog food.
 You will also have to buy this medicine for his lungs and this shampoo to get rid of the last fleas.
 Don't worry about him, he'll be fine in a week".

 Cassandra, however, was too busy reading the "shopping" list with wide eyes to be happy for the dog.
 Medicines, food...
 Those items were all extremely expensive, and the girl's salary was definitely too low to pay for them.
 Suddenly, the teenager felt her eyes filling with tears.

 "Cassie? ...w-why are you crying dear?
 I thought you would have been glad to hear that our little friend here will be fine..."